-For instance, APIs play a significant role with the various steps in driven process automation like Robotic Process Automation (RPA).
+For instance, APIs play a significant role in the various steps in driven process automation like Robotic Process Automation (RPA).
 Similarly, APIs together, with IoT, also integrate hardware assets.

 API as a Service works by allowing third-party and custom API interaction.
 With the fast-growing segment of businesses that need Software-as-a-Service(SaaS), it also means that they need APIs.

-SaaS are perfect alternatives to eliminate intrinsic pricey software costs, including the burdens of on-site hardware, software, and IT operations.
+SaaS are perfect alternatives to eliminating intrinsic pricey software costs, including the burdens of on-site hardware, software, and IT operations.

 Technology leaders should consider these API trends to cope up with the demand of the market.
 Here are some next steps to consider:

 Lastly, although organizations are gravitating towards these trends, this doesn't mean that everyone will be successful in it.
 Implement these steps and place all the best practices in mind to create an API infrastructure with robust interoperability.
 You can also get it touch with our experts at firstname.lastname@example.org .